ron2015schmitt/code-snippets/typescript/examples.md

 ### EXAMPLE: Interface AND operator

-The same syntax works with `interface`s.
+The same syntax works with `interface`'s.

 ```TypeScript
 interface A_I {